rust-lang/book/src/ch07-05-separating-modules-into-different-files.md

 > but an older file path is also still supported.
 >
 > For a module named `front_of_house` declared in the crate root, the compiler
-> will look for the module's code in:
+> will look for the module’s code in:
 >
 > * *src/front_of_house.rs* (what we covered)
 > * *src/front_of_house/mod.rs* (older, still supported path)
 >
 > For a module named `hosting` that is a submodule of `front_of_house`, the
-> compiler will look for the module's code in:
+> compiler will look for the module’s code in:
 >
 > * *src/front_of_house/hosting.rs* (what we covered)
 > * *src/front_of_house/hosting/mod.rs* (older, still supported path)
 >
-> If you use both for the same module, you'll get a compiler error.
+> If you use both for the same module, you’ll get a compiler error.
 Using
 > different styles for different modules in the same project is allowed, but
 > might be confusing for people navigating your project.
 >